tmtsoftware/csw/docs/src/main/commons/apps.md

 @@@ note { title=Note }

-This shell script will start `csw-cluster-seed` as the first step regardless of any options provided.
+This shell script will start `csw-location-server` as the first step regardless of any options provided.

 @@@

-The execution of the script is such that it starts `csw-cluster-seed`, then checks whether to start configuration service from provided
+The execution of the script is such that it starts `csw-location-server`, then checks whether to start configuration service from provided
 `--config` option, if provided, then starts configuration service.
 Next, it checks whether to start event service from provided
 `--event` option, if provided, it starts event service.
 Next, it checks whether to start alarm service from provided `--alarm` option, if provided, it starts alarm service.